1pram/Accountable_Automation_Framework/docs/architecture.md

 Every action produces a CloudTrail entry attributed to a specific principal:

-- Human user actions — logged under `aaf-human-user`
+- Human user actions are logged under `aaf-human-user`
-- Automation role actions — logged under `AutomationRole`
+- Automation role actions are logged under `AutomationRole`
-- CloudTrail reader queries — logged under `BastionCloudTrailReaderRole`
+- CloudTrail reader queries are logged under `BastionCloudTrailReaderRole`

 Same instance.
 Same IP.
 Three distinct identities in the log.
 The audit trail knows the difference.